 Total course distance: 3,848 ft to 8,309 ft

 Fallasburg is close to Lowell, and it is well worth a day trip for the whole family.
-Fallasburg Park offers 250 acres of scenic trails, as well as a diverse 24 hole disc golf course.
+Fallasburg Park offers 250 acres of scenic trails, as well as a diverse 24-hole disc golf course.
 You can expect everything from tight woods golf to big open field shots.
 It is very well marked and hosts a winter league that runs every Sunday morning with turnouts of over 100 people.
-There are both short and long tee pads, as well as bonus holes, so whether you’re looking to play all day, or just a casual round with family, Fallsburg has it.
+There are both short and long tee pads, as well as bonus holes, so it’s ideal for both fun family play and serious competition.
 Consider checking out the surrounding park during your visit and have a picnic by the covered bridge.

 Riverside Park is one of Grand Rapids' largest parks.